 Work with jail and prison systems to ensure the respectful and safe treatment of transgender prisoners, starting with implementing the recommendations of Standing with LGBT Prisoners.

 Center diversity.
 Transgender people come from every population, and are of all races, religions, ages, and more.
 There are transgender immigrants, employees, prisoners, sex workers, and every other category imaginable.
 Make an effort to be as inclusive as possible of all kinds of transgender people when working to support transgender communities.

 Putting it All into Action

 Hopefully by this point you feel armed with the tools and knowledge needed to be an ally to the transgender people in your life, as well as the larger transgender community.
-Remember: no one is able to be the perfect ally at all times, so it’s important to provide as much support as you can and to learn from the mistakes you may make along the way.
+Remember: nobody's perfect.
+No one person could ever be the perfect ally at all times, so it’s just important to provide as much support as you can and to learn from the mistakes you may make along the way.